thollfelder/mpi_channel/Readme.md

+# MPI Channel #

+This channel implementation originated from my bachelor thesis "Design und Implementierung von Channels im verteilten Adressraum" at the University of Bayreuth, and is intended to be used on clusters with distributed addresss space using MPI as a communication library.

-# MPI_Channel #
+# Implementation #

-This is an implementation of channels builds on MPI.
-It offers implementations of different queues (SPSC, MPSC, MPMC) with both communication mechanisms MPI offers (two-sided communication/pt2pt and one-sided communication/rma).
+The channels can be classified by the number of sender and receivers (SPSC, MPSC, MPMC), the channel capacity (buffered and asynchronous or unbuffered and synchronous) and the underlying communication (MPI PT2PT or RMA).

-# BUGS #
+# Tested versions #

-- openmpi/4.1.1-ucx-no-verbs-no-libfabric
+- openmpi/4.1.1
 - mpich/3.4

-- PT2PT MPMC BUF:
-    - Läuft aufgrund der Implementierung nicht durch!

-- RMA läuft mit OpenMPI alles durch
+# Known bugs #

+- RMA MPMC SYNC does not run on distributed server nodes using openmpi